jherman3/webgl-particle-toy/README.md

 I have played with OpenGL before and thought it'd be cool to build something with it that can run in a website.
 I've also been interested in Typescript and new web technologies since most of my experience is in backend systems, so this seemed like a cool way to combine them.
-Also (hopefully), it looks cool and is fun to play with.
+Also, it looks cool and is fun to play with.

 ### New technologies
 * Typescript